torvalds/linux/Documentation/sound/designs/compress-offload.rst

 in system-on-chip designs, and DSPs are also integrated in audio codecs.
 Processing compressed data on such DSPs results in a dramatic reduction of power consumption compared to host-based processing.
-Support for such hardware has not been very good in Linux, mostly because of a lack of a generic API available in the mainline kernel.
+Support for such hardware has not been very good in GNU/Linux, mostly because of a lack of a generic API available in the mainline kernel.